Connecticut Court Records

 Filing for bankruptcy as a business or individual is not a violation or a criminal offense of the law, and the court cannot expunge the action.
 The bankruptcy record generally remains on the person’s credit report for at least seven to ten years, depending on the chapter of bankruptcy filed.

 Bankruptcy cases that fall under Chapter 7 are cleared in ten years because the debtor does not pay the debts.
-Bankruptcy cases that fall under Chapter 13, on the other hand, may be deleted in seven years because the debtor repaid part of the debt.
+On the other hand, bankruptcy cases that fall under Chapter 13 may be deleted in seven years because the debtor repaid part of the debt.
 However, if an individual needs to remove a bankruptcy record from a credit report quickly:

 - Check for bankruptcy errors in the credit card report